barronh/pygeos2cmaq/README.md

 --------------

 1. Open a METBDY file
     * METBDY provides coordinates for horizontal and vertical interpolation
     * latitude/longitude are calculated by PseudoNetCDF
     * VGLVLS stores Sigma Levels by default
 2. Open a GEOS-Chem file
     * latitude/longitude (and bounds) are calculated by PseudoNetCDF
     * sigma-eta levels are provided by PseudoNetCDF
 3. Find GEOS-Chem cells that belong to METBDY cells
     * Only cells from GEOS-Chem that overlap with METBDY are selected
     * Only variables that will be used are selected (including AIRDEN)
 4. Algebra is applied to map GEOS-Chem species to CMAQ
+5. A "profile.dat" file fills in the gaps.

-5. Vertical interpolation is applied
+6. Vertical interpolation is applied

 Install Instructions